Getting Started

 npm run dev

-Wait for the logs of Webpack and the server and navigate to your browser to see the page in action (localhost:3000).
+Wait for the logs of the bundler (waiting for changes...) and the server (Listening on port 3000) and navigate to your browser to see the page in action (localhost:3000).

 Project Structure